Indigenous Trees

 The Adventure for the Well-Equipped Family

-Travelling in the landscape on foot in the early mornings and seeing this place may seem like a physical obstacle or even a journey toward dangerous adventures beyond sense and reason.
+Travelling in the landscape on foot in the early mornings and seeing Addis Ababa veiled in the morning's mist far below may seem like a physical obstacle or even a journey toward dangerous adventures beyond sense and reason.
 However, this is a true statement and description, but then only in the imagination of the forebode emotional experience.
-Although this journey upward appears like a journey to an unknown past, to a supremely magnificent Era where man has not yet obtained full power over Nature.
-Yet, serene and enchantingly inviting, this landscape lingers as venerated domains of bygone days.
-Far beyond corrupted borders, this landscape of forgotten dreams thus offers a journey to the lost salvation for any wandering soul.
+Although this journey upward appears like an adventure to an unknown past, to a supremely magnificent Era where man has not yet obtained full power over Nature.
+Hence, a peaceful and enchantingly inviting landscape still inspires awe and hope, while the enchantment lingers as a noble testimony of days gone by.
+Thus, far beyond corrupted borders, this landscape of forgotten dreams offers a journey to the lost salvation for any wandering soul.

-The primaeval and dense indigenous Juniper procera forest is nearby, with above 50 years old forest of wild and original trees and provides an excellent choice for those who want a more deep forest.
+Well-cradled through aeons in timeless music, Nature relieves worn-out souls from worries and pettiness.
+Thus, wildlife emerges through the mist of history in the guise of seductive entities with the soul of awe-inspiring wonders and delightfulness.
+Therefore, a primaeval and wonderful Indigenous Juniper procera forest still waits nearby.
+With over 50 years of forest of wild and original trees, it provides an excellent choice for those who want a deeper forest.
 This forest (40) is just east but still hidden behind a small ridge to the right or east of viewpoint (16) and on the mountain's eastern slope.
 This native Juniper forest provides a unique insight into how Nature emerged before the introduction of Eucalyptus trees from Australia over 100 years ago.

 Ethiopia's Indigenous Vegetation with